Knuckle boom training in Alberta and Saskatchewan

 • Construction and maintenance personnel

-If workers use a vehicle-mounted articulating crane, this program may be appropriate for their role.
+If workers use a vehicle-mounted articulating crane as part of their job duties, this program may be appropriate for their role.

 Crane Stability and Setup